Safari West

 We are always looking for friendly faces and team players at Safari West.
 If you are interested in employment with us, gather up your resume and visit our employment page on the website for information on how to apply.

-Our long term goal for Safari West is to transform the preserve into a non profit wildlife and conservation and educational facility over seen by the Safari West Wildlife Foundation.
+Our long-term goal for Safari West is to transform the preserve into a non-profit wildlife, conservation and educational facility overseen by the Safari West Wildlife Foundation.

 Why visit Safari West?

-A visit to Safari West is an opportunity to reconnect to nature by taking time out your busy schedule to relax and take part in the many activities we offer.
-In addition to our Classic Safari Truck tour, we offer private truck tours, an exciting variety of private animal encounters, educational animal presentations, birthday party packages, school field trip tours, overnight lodging, special events, conference facilities, all-inclusive overnight packages, Swedish pressure-point massage, good food, and good company.
+A visit to Safari West is an opportunity to reconnect with nature by taking time out of your busy schedule to relax and take part in the many activities we offer.
+In addition to our Classic Safari, we offer private safaris, an exciting variety of private animal encounters, educational animal presentations, school field trips, overnight stays in our authentic tent cabins, conference facilities, overnight packages, good food, and good company.

 Safari West Animals